 A good example is speaking to brides at wedding fairs.
 Often the wedding is between a year or two into the future, and booking entertainment can be booked quite late in the process due to budget constraints.
-Therefore you are potentially relying on them having a good memory.
+Therefore you are relying on them having a good memory!

-I aid this by making myself memorable in the first place, then giving them a flyer with my picture on, as well as in my branding style.
-This way in 18 months they are likely to still recognise my details when sifting though paperwork and not confuse me with other magicians they may have seen elsewhere.
+I aid this by making myself memorable in the first place, then giving them my marketing material that is designed with the same branding styles as my website and other materials.
+This way in 18 months they are more likely to recognise my details when sifting though paperwork, and not confuse me with other magicians they may have seen elsewhere.

 If they haven’t kept the paperwork but do an internet search they’ll be able to spot my site.

-Remember, you can change your brand as time goes on, so don’t waste too much time when you very first start creating a logo, but do give it more than a little thought to push your brand in the right direction.
+Remember, you can refine (or even change) your branding as time goes on, so don’t waste too much time when you very first start creating a logo, but do give it more than a little thought to push your brand in the right direction.
 It will naturally evolve and adapt to fit your personality and performing style.